rnjhnd/java-design-patterns-portfolio/04-facade-design-pattern/intelligent-home-system/README.md

 ## 📋 Overview

-The Intelligent Home Facade Manager allows you to control various home devices (lights, TV, and air conditioning) through a single, simplified interface.
+The Intelligent Home System allows you to control various home devices (lights, TV, and air conditioning) through a single, simplified interface.
 Instead of requiring users to interact with each device individually, the system provides a unified facade that abstracts the complexity of the underlying subsystems, making home automation more intuitive and maintainable.

 ## 🏗️ Architecture